-Mild/Moderate Disabilities - to teach persons with mild/moderate disabilities.

-- See Department of Special Education, College of Education. - Moderate/Severe Disabilities to teach persons with moderate/severe disabilities or who have multiple disabilities.
+- Mild/Moderate Disabilities to teach persons with mild/moderate disabilities.
+See Department of Special Education, College of Education. - Moderate/Severe Disabilities to teach persons with moderate/severe disabilities or who have multiple disabilities.
 See Department of Special Education, College of Education. - Early Childhood Special Education to teach infants, toddlers and preschoolers with or at risk for disabilities or developmental delays, ages birth through five years of age and their families.
 See Department of Special Education, College of Education. - Resource Specialist (Certificate of Competency) - to serve as a resource specialist in programs serving special education students, their parents and their regular teachers.
 See Department of Special Education, College of Education. - Reading and Language Arts Specialist to teach reading to students of diversified grade and ability levels and to assist all teachers in being better reading teachers.
 See the Reading Department, College of Education.

-H. SERVICES CREDENTIALS
+H. ADMINISTRATIVE SERVICES CREDENTIALS

-CSUF offers the following Services Credential programs:
+CSUF offers the following Administrative Services Credential programs:

-- Administrative Services (Preliminary Level) - the first step of the two-step administrative services credential structure, authorizing service as a school site administrator, principal or other administrative officer of a school district.
-See Department of Educational Leadership, College of Education. - 2.
-Administrative Services (Professional Level) the second step of the two-step administrative services credential structure.
-See Department of Educational Leadership, College of Education. - 3.
-Clinical Rehabilitative Services Credential in Language, Speech and Hearing provide services to students with disorders in language, speech and hearing.
-See Department of Human Communication, College of Communications. - 4.
-Special Class Authorization to become a classroom teacher to students with severe disorders of language.
-See Department of Human Communication, College of Communications.
+Administrative Services (Preliminary Level) - the first step of the two-step administrative services credential structure, authorizing service as a school site administrator, principal or other administrative officer of a school district.
+See Department of Educational Leadership, College of Education.
+2. Administrative Services (Professional Level) - the second step of the two-step administrative services credential structure.
+See Department of Educational Leadership, College of Education.